Mexican tetra: Evolution research

-It is important to note that even if natural selection is positively acting to reduce eye growth drift is still present.
+Even if natural selection is positively acting to reduce eye growth, drift is still present.

 Another likely explanation for the loss of its eyes is that of selective neutrality and genetic drift; in the dark environment of the cave, the eyes are neither advantageous nor disadvantageous and thus any genetic factors that might impair the eyes (or their development) can take hold with no consequence on the individual or species.
 Because there is no selection pressure for sight in this environment, any number of genetic abnormalities that give rise to the damage or loss of eyes could proliferate among the population with no effect on the fitness of the population.

 Among some creationists, the cave tetra is seen as "evidence against" evolution.
 One argument claims this is an instance of "devolution"—showing an evolutionary trend of decreasing complexity.
 However, evolution is a non-directional process, and while increased complexity is a common effect, there is no reason why evolution cannot tend towards simplicity.

 Inhibition of the HSP90 protein has a dramatic effect in the development of the blind tetra.